mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

   kind: image
 )<fig:register-cell-waveform>

-The storage element shown here is actually called a _latch_ and it updates continuously while the $w$ and $e$ signals are enabled.
+The storage element shown here is actually called a _latch_ and it updates continuously while the enable signal $e$ is active.
 Another kind of register cell is the _flip-flop_ which can be constructed from two latches where the output of the first one (called the master), is fed into a second (called the slave).
 The enable input of the slave latch $e'$ is the inverted value of the enable input $e$ of the master latch.
 In this way, the master latch can receive an updated value while signal is high, and the slave latch is only updated once the clock signal goes low again.
 It is difficult to ensure all latches update at the same time in a reliable manner.
 Because of this, registers are usually implemented using flip-flops to give more tolerance.

 ==== Register-Transfer Level

-Registers and logic are the basic building blocks of the _register-transfer level_ (RTL).
+Registers and combinational logic are the basic building blocks of the _register-transfer level_ (RTL).
-This is an abstraction level where circuits are modeled as flows of data between registers.
+This is an abstraction level where circuits are modelled as flows of data between registers.

 A _clock_ signal that toggles between on and off can be attached to the enable input $e$ of all registers in the circuit to ensure a common time for when values change.
 The space between two _rising edges_ (where the signal goes from low to high), is called a _clock cycle_.
-When drawing diagrams, the clock signal is usually left out for brevity.
+When drawing diagrams, the clock signal is often left out for brevity.

-// ==== Three-Valued Logic

-// What happens when the register cell in @fig:register-cell-diagram goes from an unpowered state, to a powered one, assuming that the inputs $d$, $w$, and $e$ are all "False"?
-// If the inputs to the NOT-gates also starts out as "False", both will turn on their output, in turn turning off the other output.
-// This is a _race condition_, and it leads to less predictable outcomes.
-// It is unreliable to assume a given value when power is first supplied.

-// This could be solved by adding reset logic to every register, but that is a costly solution.
-// Instead, it is sometimes useful to treat the value as an unknown.
-// Introducing "Maybe" as a value gives rise to a three-valued logic.
-// As an example, the truth table in @tab:truth-tables-3vl shows the operation of the AND and OR gates with this three-valued logic.

-// #figure(
-//   caption: [Truth-table for OR and AND with three-valued logic],
-//   {
-//     show "F": set text(fill: gray.darken(20%))
-//     show "M": set text(fill: gray.darken(60%))
-//     table(columns: (auto, ) * 4,
-//       $p$, $q$, $p "AND" q$, $p "OR" q$,
-//       [F], [F], [        F], [       F],
-//       [F], [M], [        F], [       M],
-//       [F], [T], [        F], [       T],
-//       [M], [F], [        F], [       M],
-//       [M], [M], [        M], [       M],
-//       [M], [T], [        M], [       T],
-//       [T], [F], [        F], [       T],
-//       [T], [M], [        M], [       T],
-//       [T], [T], [        T], [       T],
-//     )
-//   }
-// )<tab:truth-tables-3vl>

-// Three-valued logic is not some sort of standard.
-// Different systems of logic can define different values with different operators entirely.
-// However, for the purposes of indeterminate binary logic, this type of three-valued logic is quite suitable.
-// Notice that in @tab:truth-tables-3vl, changing an incoming 'M' to a 'T' or 'F' will not make an outgoing 'T' or 'F' change.

-=== Components of an Instruction Set Architecture
+=== Elements of an Instruction Set Architecture

-An ISA defines an abstract computer, the instructions it executes, and what the effects of those instructions are.
+An ISA defines an abstract machine, the instructions it executes, and what the effects of those instructions are.
+That is, an implementation should behave as if there is some set of resources, and instructions that use and modify those resources.
-In this section, we cover the most basic components of such a specification.
+In this section, we cover the most basic elements of such a specification.
 Most ISA documents will specify all of these concepts.

 ==== Memory Space

-The memory space is most often defined as an array of bytes (groups of eight bits).
-Values can be loaded from memory at an _address_ which is an index into this large array.
+Values can be loaded from or stored to memory at an _address_ which is an index into a large array of values.
-Certain areas of this memory may be used for storing things like instructions and data, others can be mapped to inputs and outputs of various devices.
+Different ranges of addresses may be mapped to different types of memory.
+The main memory stores program data and instructions and has no side-effects---i.e. using load and store instructions on the main memory has no other observable effect than to read or write those values.
+Other address ranges may be mapped to various devices and can have side-effects.

-ISAs designed for running operating systems usually contain specifications for how _memory virtualisation_ works.
+ISAs designed for running operating systems usually contain specifications for _memory virtualisation_.
 Virtualised memory uses _virtual addresses_ and a _translation_ scheme to translate from these virtual addresses to the "real" physical addresses.
 This way, individual applications can access the same virtual address, but refer to different values.
 Thus, an operating system can, for example, start two instances of the same program without them interferring with each other's values.

-Virtual memory is often handled at the granulaity of _pages_ where a fixed size section of virtual memory is mapped continuously to an equally sized section in physical memory.
+Modern virtual memory is handled at the granulaity of _pages_ where a fixed size virtual address range is mapped continuously to an equally sized section in physical memory.
 Pages that are adjacent---according to their addresses---in virtual memory are not necessarily adjacent in physical memory.

 Virtual memory is transparent.